Tervita (TSE:TEV) Price Target Lowered to C$3.50 at National Bank Financial

-Tervita (TSE:TEV) had its target price cut by National Bank Financial from C$4.75 to C$3.50 in a research note released on Tuesday, BayStreet.CA reports.
-They currently have a sector perform rating on the stock.
+Tervita (TSE:TEV) had its price objective reduced by National Bank Financial from C$4.75 to C$3.50 in a research note released on Monday, BayStreet.CA reports.
+National Bank Financial currently has a sector perform rating on the stock.

-Several other research firms have also recently issued reports on TEV.
-AltaCorp Capital upgraded Tervita from a sector perform rating to an outperform rating in a research report on Thursday, July 30th.
+Several other equities research analysts have also recently issued reports on TEV.
+Atb Cap Markets upgraded Tervita from a sector perform rating to an outperform rating in a research note on Thursday, July 30th.
 Stifel Firstegy upgraded Tervita from a reduce rating to a hold rating in a research report on Friday, May 29th.
-BMO Capital Markets boosted their target price on Tervita from C$4.50 to C$5.00 in a research report on Friday, July 31st.
-TD Securities boosted their target price on Tervita from C$5.00 to C$5.50 and gave the stock a buy rating in a research report on Thursday, July 30th.
-Finally, Royal Bank of Canada boosted their target price on Tervita from C$4.75 to C$5.00 and gave the stock a sector perform rating in a research report on Friday, July 31st.
-Three analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-The company presently has a consensus rating of Buy and a consensus target price of C$5.19.
+ATB Capital raised Tervita from a sector perform rating to an outperform rating and increased their target price for the stock from C$5.00 to C$6.00 in a report on Friday, July 31st.
+Canaccord Genuity upped their price objective on shares of Tervita from C$4.00 to C$4.50 in a research report on Thursday, June 18th.
+Finally, AltaCorp Capital raised shares of Tervita from a sector perform rating to an outperform rating in a report on Thursday, July 30th.
+Three research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+The stock currently has an average rating of Buy and a consensus price target of C$5.19.

 Tervita Company Profile